-It has been used as a remedy for thousands of years without any severe side effects, and the resin has a low toxicity (32).
+It has been used as a remedy for thousands of years without severe side effects, and the resin has a low toxicity (

-Some research reports that frankincense may increase the risk of miscarriage in pregnancy, so pregnant people or those trying to become pregnant may want to avoid it (5).
+Some research reports that frankincense may increase the risk of miscarriage in pregnancy, so pregnant people or those trying to become pregnant may want to avoid it (44).

-If you’re taking any of these medicines, make sure to discuss frankincense with your healthcare provider before using it.
+If you’re taking any of these medications, discuss frankincense with your doctor before using it.

-Summary Frankincense is considered safe for most people.
+Frankincense is likely safe for most people.
 However, pregnant people, those wanting to become pregnant, and those taking certain types of medication may want to avoid it.
 It’s still unclear whether frankincense might be a safe and effective complementary treatment for COVID-19.
 More research is needed.